andrew/ultimate-awesome/README.md

 - [linux-free-tutorials](https://github.com/labex-labs/linux-free-tutorials) - Free Linux tutorials for beginners with 270 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [Awesome-LBRY](https://github.com/LBRYFoundation/Awesome-LBRY) - A list of community run projects built on and for the LBRY protocol.
 - [awesome-lunchmoney](https://github.com/lunch-money/awesome-lunchmoney) - A curated list of Lunch Money resources for developers.
-- [awesome-chess](https://github.com/mbiesiad/awesome-chess) - :trophy: Awesome-Chess! :key: :lock: are you a chess player or chess enthusiast? ⭐.
 - [Unity-Guide](https://github.com/mikeroyal/Unity-Guide) - Unity Engine Guide.
 - [awesome-diffusion-iclr-2025](https://github.com/moatifbutt/awesome-diffusion-iclr-2025) - List of diffusion related active submissions on OpenReview for ICLR 2025.
 - [awesome-ycombinator](https://github.com/PolymerSearch/awesome-ycombinator) - 🚀 A collection of awesome YCombinator resources for maximizing your startup and business success.